infominer33/infominer33.github.io/_pages/about.md

 permalink: /about/
 ---

-The research and work involved to create this site are what I'll consider my higher education.
-The value I gain from building it is fairly certain to to be incredibly beyond the time and effort required to build it.
+The research and work involved to create this site are what I'll consider my higher education. (and there are many related projects that will tie into it) The value I gain from building it is certain to to be incredibly beyond the time and effort required to build it.

+I had originally planned to throw myself into learning trading over this past winter, but instead got caught up in static site development, and working with data within that context.

 ## Motivational Rant